Trip Summary and Itinerary Map

 Prices quoted below are per person based on 2 people sharing.
 Cabin availability changes all the time so please contact us for up-to-date details and information on specific cabin availability.

-- The 14-Feb-2020 departure is a unique 14 day trip with 3 days in the Antarctic Sound and 3 days on the west coast of the Antarctic Peninsula
+- The 7-Jan-2021 departure is a unique 15 day trip, spending 8 days in Antarctica, exploring the Antarctic Sound and Weddell Sea.

 Single Supplement And Child Policy